tytydraco/yessleep/out/I_Hate_My_Dumb_Dead_Brother.md

 "See, if you just said to calm down, maybe that'd work," I stammered, "b-but then you threw 'the fuck' in there and that concerns me."

-Toby placed the gun on the table and, after a quick glance to see if it had been noticed by the staff, he leaned in a spoke quietly.
+Toby placed the gun on the table and, after a quick glance to see if it had been noticed by the staff, he leaned in and spoke quietly.

 "Not.
 Have you ever heard of The CRP Institute?"